Skip to content

 The Grand Opera House History

-The theatre opened its doors in 1895 and since then has played host to some of the biggest names from the world of entertainment.
+The theatre opened its doors in 1895 and has since played host to some of the biggest names from the entertainment world.
 At first, its name was the Palace of Varieties in 1904, but it regained its original name in 1909.
-The very first show was a pantomime called Blue Beard and Frank Matcham was introduced on stage to the Belfast audience at a special gala opening performance, and since the opera was opened, it witnessed many successful programs in the 1920s and 1930s.
-Moreover, the theatre witnessed many performances from A-list stars, such as Gracie Fields, Will Fyffe and Harry Lauder.
+The first show was a pantomime called Blue Beard, and Frank Matcham was introduced on stage to the Belfast audience at an exceptional gala opening performance.
+Since the opera was opened, it witnessed many successful programs in the 1920s and 1930s.
+Moreover, the theatre has seen many performances by A-list stars, such as Gracie Fields, Will Fyffe, and Harry Lauder.

-During World War II, the theatre was used as a location to store ammunitions, and later on to celebrate the end of the war, as Eisenhower, Montgomery and Alanbrooke attended gala performances at the theatre.
+During World War II, the theatre was used to store ammunition and later to celebrate the war’s end, as Eisenhower, Montgomery, and Alanbrooke attended gala performances at the theatre.
 The Rank Organization took over The Grand Opera House and used it as a cinema between 1961 and 1972.

-As the Troubles began in Belfast, business slowed down in the theatre and the Rank Organization started a plan to sell the theatre to a property developer, who proposed that the building be pulled down and replaced with an office block.
+As the Troubles began in Belfast, business slowed down in the theatre.
+The Rank Organization started a plan to sell the theatre to a property developer, who proposed that the building be pulled down and replaced with an office block.
 After that, the building was bought by the Arts Council of Northern Ireland and listed in 1974.

-In 1980, The Grand Opera House was reopened after the Permanent Secretary of the Department of Education, Arthur Brooke, lent his support to the project and his department provided the funding for an extensive renovation of the theatre.
+In 1980, The Grand Opera House was reopened after the Permanent Secretary of the Department of Education, Arthur Brooke, lent his support to the project, and his department provided the funding for an extensive theatre renovation.

-During the Troubles, the Grand Opera House was damaged by bombs on several occasions, when the Europa hotel which is located near the opera house was targeted and badly damaged by bomb explosions between the years 1991 and 1993.
-Despite the damages that happened to the theatre, it continued hosting musicals, plays, pantomimes and live music.
+During the Troubles, the Grand Opera House was damaged by bombs on several occasions.
+Between 1991 and 1993, bomb explosions targeted and badly damaged the Europa Hotel, which is located near the opera house.
+Despite the damage to the theatre, it continued hosting musicals, plays, pantomimes, and live music.

 If you are a regular show-goer, you may be familiar with the Hippodrome Restaurant at the Grand Opera House.
 The restaurant can accommodate 70 people and is available for pre-theatre dinner booking for ticket holders.
-The restaurant is designed like an L shape in the city centre which overlooks Great Victoria Street and its balcony overlooks the entrance to the Baby Grand and Luciano’s Cafe Bar.
+The restaurant is designed in an L shape in the city centre, overlooking Great Victoria Street, and its balcony overlooks the entrance to the Baby Grand and Luciano’s Cafe Bar.

-If you are looking for conference rooms and meeting rooms, then the Grand Opera House in Belfast is the best place for that, from the auditorium to the Baby Grand to the Shakespeare Rooms and Boardroom, the Grand Opera House caters customers who require for meeting rooms and conference venues.
-There you can hold graduations and awards ceremonies in Belfast, to fashion shows, private parties, murder mystery nights, burlesque nights.
+If you are looking for conference rooms and meeting rooms, the Grand Opera House in Belfast is the best place.
+From the auditorium to the Baby Grand to the Shakespeare Rooms and Boardroom, the Grand Opera House caters to customers who require meeting rooms and conference venues.
+There, you can hold graduations and awards ceremonies, fashion shows, private parties, murder mystery nights, and burlesque nights.

 front of goh